 Self-employed individuals generally do not have to pay mandatory social security contributions.

 Proceeds of sales and services provided in Germany are subject to VAT under the common system of the European Union (EU) at the standard rate of 19% (7% on certain items, such as food and books).
 For an interim period between 1 July 2020 and 31 December 2020, the rates were reduced to 16% and 5%.
 An entrepreneurial taxpayer generally is entitled to deduct the VAT charged on input from that payable on output.

 At this point of time, no wealth taxes are levied in Germany.

 Inheritance, estate, and gift taxes

 There is a local tax on real estate property.
 The respective municipality is responsible for the final tax assessment.
 As the current system of the property tax has been declared unconstitutional by the German Federal Constitutional Court, it can only be levied in its current form on a transitional basis until 31 December 2024.
 From 1 January 2025, property tax will then be levied on the basis of the new law.
-The current calculation of the property tax is based on decades-old property values (the so-called standard values).
+The current calculation of the property tax is based on decades-old property values (the so-called 'standard values').
 Therefore, all real property must be revalued.
 Much of the data required for the revaluation of real property is not available to the tax authorities in electronically usable form, so it is currently collected from the owners of the real property.
-The declaration to establish the value of the real estate tax must be submitted by 31 October 2022.
-Even if the reform as a whole is designed to be revenue-neutral, i.e. all taxpayers do not pay more or less property tax, individual tax payments will change.
+The declaration to establish the value of the real estate tax must be submitted by 31 January 2023.
+Even if the reform as a whole is designed to be revenue-neutral (i.e. all taxpayers do not pay more or less property tax), individual tax payments will change.

 There are no additional taxes on luxury goods in Germany.